Architgupta20/eccentric-assignment/README.md

 from huggingface_hub import login login(token="your_token_here")
 ```
-4. un all cells → outputs saved in eccentric_outputs/.
+4. Run all cells → outputs saved in eccentric_outputs/.

 🔒 Reproducibility

 All random seeds fixed.

 Prompts and parameters logged in metadata.json.

 Re-running with the same seed regenerates identical images.